 Black Hills / North Dakota

 Day 1: With South and North Dakota as our destination we begin our adventure by traveling through Nebraska into South Dakota.
 On arrival in Mitchell we visit the World’s Only Corn Palace.
-Portions of the exterior and interior of the bulding are covered with murals made from ears of corn.
+Portions of the exterior and interior of the building are covered with murals made from ears of corn.
 Night in Mitchell.

 2: Traveling further west into South Dakota we come to Badlands National Park.
 After time at the visitor center a local guide joins us for a tour of the park.
 Not far from Badlands National Park we arrive in Wall, SD, best known as the home of Wall Drug Store.
 The store became famous in 1936 when its owners, knowing travelers going through the dusty prairie would be thirsty, put up signs along the highway advertising free ice water.
 We continue on to Rapid City where we spend the next three nights.
 Dinner this evening is included at our hotel with local Native American entertainment.

 3: Our day begins with a visit to Bear Country USA, a drive through park which features a variety of North American Wildlife.
-Elk, Wolves, Rocky Mountain goats, bighorn sheep and buffalo roam freely in their native habitat.
+Elk, wolves, Rocky Mountain goats, bighorn sheep and buffalo roam freely in their native habitat.
 The park is also home to one of the largest privately owned collections of black bears.
 Our local guide travels with us to Hill City whose first settlers were miners arriving in 1876.
 This afternoon we drive to Deadwood which is full of reminders of its lively past as a gold-rush boomtown.
 It was a haven to gamblers and gunfighters alike.
 While in Deadwood we tour Mt.
 Moriah and the Boot Hill Cemetery.
 Dinner is included in Deadwood before we return to Rapid City for the night.

-5: Today we travel north to Medora, ND, the gateway city to Theodore Roosevelt National Park.
+5: TToday we travel north to Medora, ND, the gateway city to Theodore Roosevelt National Park.
 This afternoon we attend the Teddy Roosevelt Show with the world’s best Theodore Roosevelt reprisor, as he tells stories of his time living and ranching in the Badlands.
 Dinner this evening is a Pitch Fork Fondue where steaks are skewered on pitchforks and fried in hot oil.
-Next we attend the “Medora Musical” a Broadway class musical variety show at the 2,750-seat Burning Hills Ampitheater.
+Next we attend the “Medora Musical” a Broadway class musical variety show at the 2,750-seat Burning Hills Amphitheater.
 Night in Medora.

 6: Before departing the area we visit Theodore Roosevelt National Park and then begin our drive south into Wyoming.
 On our arrival into Douglas dinner is included.
 Night in Douglas.